syntheorem/thexa/SYNTAX.md

 > **Number** :
 >>  \[`0`-`9`\]\+

 A *quantifier* can be used as a suffix to allow a regex to match multiple times.
-Note that the quantifier only applies to the previous **RegexAtom**, not the entire preceeding regex.
+Note that the quantifier only applies to the previous **RegexAtom**, not the entire preceding regex.
 So `ab+` matches `abb` but not `abab`.
 To apply it to a larger regex, simply enclose the regex in parentheses or use a double-quoted string.

 The most general form of the quantifier is the **RegexRepeater** enclosed in curly braces: